What To Do After a Crash

 As soon as you feel calm enough, and have time, write a description of the events before, during, and after the crash.
 Try to use objective, descriptive language and avoid assigning blame.

-Our crash form and mobile app are helpful tools for recording this information and putting together descriptions.
+Our crash form is a helpful tool for recording this information and putting together descriptions.
 If you’re able, consider filling out our crash tracker.
 We use data submitted through the crash tracker to make recommendations to elected officials and police, and it’s important to capture data not recorded by official collection methods.

 I’ve recorded all information I know of.
 Now what?

-If you have questions, call WABA at (202) 518-0524.
-Leave a message if calling after normal business hours.
+If you have questions, call WABA at (202) 964-5265.
+Leave a message if calling after normal business hours and we’ll follow up with you.

-WABA can’t dispense legal advice but, should you need one, we can recommend a lawyer with experience representing bicyclists involved in traffic crashes.
+WABA can’t dispense legal advice but, should you need one, we can suggest a local lawyer with experience representing bicyclists involved in traffic crashes.
+The following lawyers are part of WABA’s Supporting Attorney Program: